QuantFinEcon/py-learn/README.md

 A place where I save all my nuggets of learnings on Pytthon as well as small projects Why do this?
 To keep my codes all organised w backups!

+## Notes

+1. deploying package
+    - sys.path
+    - .pth in sites to add paths to sys.path like adding PYTHONPATH on initialisation of python --> via site.py
+    - __init__.py in parent_folder(import parent_folder) and subfolders(import parent_folder.subfolder) is to create a namespace and            only import modules.py from its folder, outside the folder, or files inside other subfolders outside folder.
+PEP8 says keep it          flat, not nested so import pandas as __pd to avoid calling import mypackage.pd

+2.

 ## References

 Books I read to gain mastery of Python